gamalmubarak/Weather_Dashboard/README.md

  ## Repository Description
  ###### [Back to Table of Contents](#table-of-contents)
-  The Weather Dashboard is a web application that allows users to view weather information for various locations.
-It features a user-friendly interface and provides real-time weather data.
+  The Weather Dashboard is a web application that calls the OpenWeather API and renders data in the browser.